-- A. OPERATOR CONSOLE, - B. BUMPERS (a protective assembly designed to attach to the exterior of the ROBOT and constructed as specified in BUMPER Rules), - C. battery assemblies as described in R5-B, - D. FABRICATED ITEMS consisting of one COTS electrical device (e.g. a motor or motor controller) and attached COMPONENTS associated with any of the following modifications: - i. wires modified to facilitate connection to a ROBOT (including removal of existing connectors) - ii. connectors and any materials to secure and insulate those connectors added (Note: passive PCBs such as those used to adapt motor terminals to connectors are considered connectors) - iii. motor shafts modified and/or gears, pulleys, or sprockets added - iv. motors modified with a filtering capacitor as described in the Blue Box below R56 - E. COTS items with any of the following modifications: - i.
+- R14.
+This rule has been removed for the 2021 season. - R15.
+This rule has been removed for the 2021 season. - R16.
+During an event a team is attending (regardless of whether the team is physically at the event location), the team may neither work on nor practice with their ROBOT or ROBOT elements outside of the hours that pits are open, with the following exceptions: - A. OPERATOR CONSOLE, - B. BUMPERS (a protective assembly designed to attach to the exterior of the ROBOT and constructed as specified in BUMPER Rules), - C. battery assemblies as described in R5-B, - D. FABRICATED ITEMS consisting of one COTS electrical device (e.g. a motor or motor controller) and attached COMPONENTS associated with any of the following modifications: - i. wires modified to facilitate connection to a ROBOT (including removal of existing connectors) - ii. connectors and any materials to secure and insulate those connectors added (Note: passive PCBs such as those used to adapt motor terminals to connectors are considered connectors) - iii. motor shafts modified and/or gears, pulleys, or sprockets added - iv. motors modified with a filtering capacitor as described in the Blue Box below R56 - E. COTS items with any of the following modifications: - i.
 Non-functional decoration or labeling - ii.
-Assembly of COTS items per manufacturer specs, unless the result constitutes a MAJOR MECHANISM as defined in I1 - iii.
-Work that could be reasonably accomplished in fewer than 30 minutes with the use of handheld tools (e.g. drilling a small number of holes in a COTS part)
+Assembly of COTS items per manufacturer specs, unless the result constitutes a MAJOR MECHANISM as defined in I1 - F. Software development - G. Batteries may be charged during the designated Load-in time a.
+Working on the ROBOT at the team's shop after Load-in for the event has begunb.
+Working on ROBOT parts at night at the team's hotel.